 Our preclinical studies have demonstrated that modulating the activity of the target regRNA increases expression of the CPS1 gene, resulting in increased CPS1 enzyme levels, which allows for more ammonia to be converted into urea, thereby lowering ammonia levels to normal, healthy ranges.
 This includes studies in a mouse model where we demonstrate that increasing Cps1 expression can overcome a partial loss of function mutation in the urea cycle enzyme, Otc, and improve ammonia clearance.
 These preclinical studies also demonstrated that CMP-CPS-001 can upregulate the production of multiple enzymes responsible for converting ammonia into urea, which supports our pan-UCD approach.
 In non-human primate, or NHP, studies, the administration of CMP-CPS-001 increased the synthesis of urea, commonly referred to as ureagenesis.
-In these NHP studies, labeled sodium acetate was used as part of a ureagenesis rate test, or URT, to measure the metabolic output of the urea cycle.
-Carbaglu, approved for ultrarare N-actylgluatamate synthesase, or NAGS-deficient patients, utilized the URT in healthy volunteers and showed that minimal increases in ureagenesis translated to substantial ammonia reductions in NAGS-deficient patients.
+In these NHP studies, labeled sodium acetate was used as a surrogate biomarker to assess ammonia metabolism.
 Rates of ureagenesis were found to exceed those achieved by placebo in a statistically significant manner.
-This assay is also being used in our Phase 1 clinical trial.
-An increase in the metabolic output of the urea cycle, as indicated by an increase in the amount of labeled sodium acetate metabolized, is expected to correlate with an increase in the amount of ammonia metabolized.
-Although we believe that an increase in ureagenesis in our Phase 1 clinical trial may correspond with clinically meaningful improvements in ammonia metabolism in UCD patients, ureagenesis is not an established clinical endpoint and the URT results obtained in our Phase 1 clinical trial in healthy adult volunteers should not be interpreted as evidence of efficacy of CMP-CPS-001.
-For a further discussion of our use of this assay, please see "Risk factors-The outcome of preclinical studies and earlier-stage clinical trials may not be predictive of future results or the success of later preclinical studies and clinical trials."
+This biomarker is being used in our Phase 1 clinical trial.
 We are evaluating CMP-CPS-001 in a randomized, double-blind and placebo-controlled Phase 1 clinical trial to evaluate safety, tolerability and pharmacokinetics in healthy volunteers in Australia.
-We expect to report Phase 1 clinical trial data from all four cohorts of the SAD portion in the first quarter of 2025 and from the MAD portion in the second half of 2025.
+We expect to report Phase 1 clinical trial data from the SAD portion in and from the MAD portion in liver-mediated removal of LDL.
+The most common genetic cause of FH is due to mutations in the LDLR gene, accounting for an estimated 85% to 90% of all FH cases and is a significant contributor to early-onset cardiovascular disease.
+Heterozygous FH is caused by LDLR haploinsufficiency and is a common genetic disorder affecting approximately one in 200 to one in 300, or over 3 million patients in the United States and Europe, in the aggregate.